Thy Soul Shall Bear Witness!: Plot

 Now a ghostly apparition, George takes David to see the people that David loved most and whom he has most harmed.
-First they visit the dying Edith.
-When David learns that Edith has loved him, he softens and falls to his knees in front of Edith.
-Edith can now die in peace, and Georges commands her soul from her body.
-David and Georges then go to a prison in which David's younger brother is incarcerated.
+First, they visit the dying Edith.
+When David learns that Edith loved him, he softens and falls to his knees in front of Edith.
+Edith can now die in peace, and George commands her soul from her body.
+David and George then go to a prison in which David's younger brother is incarcerated.
 The brother had been led astray by David, starting with drinking alcohol and then committing a murder.
 Now, David's brother is dying of TB.
-The brother regrets that he his failed to fulfill a promise he once made to a sick child to see the ocean.
+The brother regrets that he has failed to fulfill a promise he once made to a sick child to see the ocean.
 David vows that he will fulfill his brother's promise, and so David's brother dies in peace.
 Finally, George and David go to David's wife.
-She has decided to kill herself and the children, life with David is no longer tolerable and she sees no way out.
+She has decided to kill herself and the children, because life with David is no longer tolerable and she sees no way out.
 David feels love for his children for the first time in his life.
 David pleads with George to allow his soul to return to his body so that he may stop his wife from killing herself and the children.
-This Georges does and David redeems himself to his wife in a tear filled reunion.
-Georges will serve another year as driver to the dead.
-David prays the New Year's prayer that he has learned from George, God, let my soul come to maturity before being harvested.
+George agrees to this and to serve another year as driver to the dead.
+David redeems himself to his wife in a tear-filled reunion.
+He prays the New Year's prayer that he has learned from George: God, let my soul come to maturity before being harvested.